-Creating and Maintaining Effective Environments for Student Learning
+Creating and Maintaining Edfective Environments for Student Learning

-Creating and Maintaining Effective Environments for Student Learning
+Creating and Maintaining Edfective Environments for Student Learning

-Creating and Maintaining Entities and encourage constructive interactions among students.
-Teachers maintain safe learning antivities and encourage all students to participate in making decisions and in working independently and collaboratively.
-Expectations for student behavior are established early, clearly maintained.
-Teachers make effective use of instructional time as they implement class procedures and routines.
+Teachers create physical environments that engage all students in purposeful learning activities and encourage constructive interactions among students.
+Teachers controlled the student seal students and encourage all students to participate in making decisions and in working independently and collaboratively.
+Expectations for student behavior are established early, respectfully as they assume responsibility for themselves or one another.
+Teachers encourage all students to participate in making decisions and in working independently and collaboratively.
+Expectations for student behavior are established early.